salos1982/generateTemplatedCode/README.md

 # Templated module generator

 Templated module generator is tool for generating multiple files from template.
-It allows to create conneted files that are part of some "module" like MVC classes.
-It allows to create structure of new "module" wihtout typing a lot of code.
+It allows to create connected files that are part of some "module" like MVC classes.
+It allows to create structure of new "module" without typing a lot of code.

 ## Features

 - Allows to create module based on workspace structure or paste some "module" into specified location
-- Allows to use input variables to generate code with correct names
+- Allows to use input variables to generate code with required names
 - Allows to use calculated variables using JavaScript and another variables
 - Allows to add special registration code
 - Json schema for config